davidxmoody/davidxmoody.com/src/posts/2015-05-25-publishing-my-first-npm-package.md

 I published the plugin about three weeks ago.

-- 75 per week, 190 total, no signs of slowing
+It's had 190 downloads on npm since then at a steady rate.
+Also about 20 visitors to my GitHub repo.
+Not too bad.

-- Most GitHub traffic from npmjs.org
+Was it worth it?
+This project took me slightly more than a full day to implement.
+Realistically, the amount of time my plugin will save other people will only barely be worth the amount of time it took me.

-- Full day of dev time worth it?
-Only barely but learning experience was amazingly worth it, could do it again in half the time
+But in terms of *my experience*, it has been worth it a hundred times over.

-- *First step* on road to becoming an open source contributor
+The idea of creating a useful open source project used to feel like a significant milestone for me.
+Now I've done it once, I feel like I could do it again in half the time.
+I feel like this was only the first step on my road to becoming an open source contributor.